CGSbioinfo/MethylSeq/README.md

 ```bash
  $ python bin/remove_bases_file_info.py --outfile remove_bases.txt
 ```
-A file with the specified name will be creates.
+A file with the specified name will be created.
 Open the file and fill it with the following information (one sample per line):
 >sample: *\<sample name*\>
 >5R1: *\<number of bases to clip from the 5 prime end from read 1 (forward read)*\>
 >3R1: *\<number of bases to clip from the 3 prime end from read 1 (reverse read)*\>